-Runners will start below the Main / Dining Hall building and head up past what is called the John Porter Memorial Lodge with the stream on your left.
-Then you will make a left and go through the stream, which will be the only stream crossing in the race.
+Runners will then be below the Main / Dining Hall building and head up past what is called the John Porter Memorial Lodge with the stream on your left.
+Then you will make a left turn and cross over the stream.

 At the end of this tunnel, you bear right over a bridge and then cross the paved road to an area called Camp 103.
-Here, you take a short climb and turn left onto a wide doubletrack, an old logging road that we call The Pike.
-The logging road then descends down into a bowl where you will start climbing out via a set of switchbacks.
+Here, you will have a road on your left and a hill on the right then descends down into a bowl where you will start climbing out via a set of switchbacks.
 As it circumnavigates above the bowl, the course will traverse a series of gullies before a mildly technical yet short climb up the hill.

-Runners will run above the John Porter Memorial Lodge and the Main / Dining Hall building.
-Make sure you either tip your hat or ring the bell in front of the building and before going around the storage building.
-Now, run the perimeter of the camping/parking area before arriving at the aid station under the pavilion.
+After the aid station, participants will run above the John Porter Memorial Lodge and the Main / Dining Hall building and through the timing mat, successfully completing one lap of the Camp Anderson Course.
+Make sure you either tip your hat or ring the bell in front of the building to mark the occasion.

 Mileage: 2.05 miles.
 About 200 feet of climbing.